How Lack of Sleep Could Be Affecting Your Life (and What to Do)

 Reasons for Lack of Sleep

 There is no doubt that today’s everyday life is much more fast-paced than in the past.
 People scramble at their jobs, worry about payments, and more.
 It is no wonder that stress has become almost an everyday concept for many people.
 Stress is one of the main reasons people get a lack of sleep.
-Aside from stress, sleep deprivation could also stem from an underlying sleep disorder.
+Aside from stress, sleep side effects of sleep deprivation could also stem from an underlying sleep disorder.

-Short-term Consequences for Lack of Sleep
+Short-term Effects for Lack of Sleep

 After one or even a few restless nights unable to sleep, you may get a feeling of irritability, grogginess, and fatigue.
 Most people can relate to these sentiments, as an uncomfortable night with minimal sleep can leave you feeling drowsy.
-These short-term consequences can negatively affect your mood and your work performance for the day.
+These short-term consequences of poor-quality sleep can negatively affect your mood and your work performance for the day.

-Long-term Consequences for Lack of Sleep
+Long-term Effects for Lack of Sleep

 If you consistently do not get enough sleep, you could experience some issues like weight gain, cardiovascular disease, and a shorter life expectancy.